Candle

 If you trim a wick too short, continued burning will generally recover the wick.
 You can also remove some of the softened or liquid wax with a spoon.

-If you should find that the wick has wandered off to one side, keep it centered by moving it while the wax is liquid or soft using the tip of a screwdriver or pencil.
+If you should find that the wick has wandered off to one side, keep it centered by moving it while the wax is liquid or soft using the tip of a wick dipper.
 Never allow the wick or flame to come in contact with the glass.

 When extinguishing the candle, it is best to drown the flame in the liquid wax.
 This prevents continued smoldering of the wick which deteriorates the wick and affects its burning characteristics.